The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 Beam Gen 2 sport lifestyle

-Do I need eARC to enjoy Dolby Atmos on the Beam Gen 2?
+Do I Need eARC To Enjoy Dolby Atmos on the Beam Gen 2?

 Sonos have said that in order to process Dolby Atmos and a variety of other audio formats (Dolby TrueHD, Dolby Atmos (True HD), Multichannel PCM and Dolby Multichannel PCM), your Beam Gen 2 needs to be connected to the TV’s HDMI eARC connection point.
 Saying this, however, some later TV models with HDMI ARC are able to process Atmos information, so it would be worth checking with your supplier to see if your TV is capable.